Alexandrov geometry: foundations: Space of geodesics

-In this section we prove a ``no-conjugate-point'' theorem for spaces with upper curvature bounds, and derive from it a number of statements about local geodesics.
-These statements will be used in the proof of the Hadamard--Cartan theorem (\ref{thm:hadamard-cartan}) and Lifting globalization theorem (\ref{thm:globalization-lift}), in much the same way as the exponential map is used in Riemannian geometry.
+In this section we prove a no-conjugate-point theorem for spaces with upper curvature bounds and derive from it a number of statements about local geodesics.
+These statements will be used to prove the Hadamard--Cartan theorem (\ref{thm:hadamard-cartan}) and the lifting globalization theorem (\ref{thm:globalization-lift}), in much the same way as the exponential map is used in Riemannian geometry.

 \begin{thm}{Proposition} { Let $\spc{U}$ be a locally $\CAT\kappa$ space.
 Let $\gamma_n\:[0,1]\to\spc{U}$ be a sequence of local geodesic paths converging to a path $\gamma_\infty\:[0,1]\to\spc{U}$.
 Then $\gamma_\infty$ is a local geodesic path.
 Moreover